 The far simpler method for Pruning everbearing raspberries is to simply forget about the early summer crop and prune for one larger fall crop.

-This is accomplished, also in the spring, by simply cutting all of your patches first year growth down to the ground.
+This is accomplished, also in the spring, by simply cutting all of your patches first-year growth down to the ground.
 My patch is not overly large so I just use hand pruners and cut the canes within an inch of the ground in late March.
 You could also use a pair of sharp hedge clippers to “munch” your way through the patch.
 The new canes grow up from the roots of the plants and produce an abundant crop in the late summer and fall.
-I even know a few people that simply prune their patch by running all of the canes over with a lawn mower!!!
+I even know a few people that simply prune their patch by running all of the canes over with a lawnmower!!!
 I really don’t recommend this method.
 It can damage the base of the plants and the rough cut from the mower allows more room for pests to enter.
 BUT if you really are that pressed for time the mower method will work.

-Along with the simplicity and time savings of method #2 there is an other added benefit to the fall crop method.
+Along with the simplicity and time savings of method #2, there is another added benefit to the fall crop method.
 Because you have removed all of last years plants there is less competition for resources in your patch.
 This makes for stronger, healthier plants that then go on to produce an even heavier crop of fruit in the fall!

 Here is a list of some of the many available everbearing raspberries.
-This list doesn’t even come close to listing all the different everbearing varieties, but will give you a place to get started.
+This list doesn’t even come close to listing all the different everbearing varieties but will give you a place to get started.

 Heritage, Ruby, Redwing, Summit, Amity, Canby and Carolines

-WARNING: Please keep in mind that either of these methods are meant ONLY FOR EVERBEARING RASPBERRY VARIETIES.
+WARNING: Please keep in mind that either of these methods is meant ONLY FOR EVERBEARING RASPBERRY VARIETIES.
 Traditional June-bearing raspberries and nearly all varieties of Blackberries are pruned much differently!!
 Make sure you have ever-bearing varieties before using these pruning methods.
 If you try method #2 on June-bearing raspberries or any blackberries you will NEVER get any fruit!!